IBM-EPBL/IBM-Project-5100-1658747671/README.md

 ## Work Flow of the Project:

--User interacts with the Web App to Load an image.
+1. User interacts with the Web App to Load an image.

--The image is passed to the server application, which uses Clarifai's AI-Driven Food Detection Model Service to analyze the images and Nutrition API to provide nutritional information about the analyzed Image.
+2. The image is passed to the server application, which uses Clarifai's AI-Driven Food Detection Model Service to analyze the images and Nutrition API to provide nutritional information about the analyzed Image.

--Nutritional information of the analyzed image is returned to the app for display.
+3. Nutritional information of the analyzed image is returned to the app for display.

 ## Technical Architecture: